 Tests that may be done include:

-Treatment with corticosteroids and other immune-suppressing medications relieves symptoms, especially when started early in the disease.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help relieve symptoms.
+Corticosteroids and other immune-suppressing medicines are used to relieve symptoms.
+These medicines are more effective when started early in the disease.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help reduce symptoms.

 Calling your health care provider